Upstatement/jigsaw/readme.txt

 Please use the [GitHub repo](https://github.com/upstatement/jigsaw/issues?state=open) to file bugs or questions.

 == Changelog ==

+= 0.7.0 =
+* Allow for sorting of columns with meta fields

 = 0.6.2 =
 * Fixed method visibility error